 If you’re like me you’ve probably been inundated with posts on social media and mommy blogs all raving about how amazing the Instant Pot is.
 I finally had to try it for myself to see what all the hype was about.
 In this review we’ll go over the pros and cons of ownership as well as give a general overview of what you can achieve with this kitchen appliance of the future.

 The buttons can be a bit overwhelming for someone who is unfamiliar with these machines, with a little bit of a learning curve this is easily overcome, though.
+The first meal we cooked with our Instant Pot was chicken noodle soup, it felt like the least intimidating meal to prepare and it proved to be quite easy to make.

 Cooking with Pressure

 Like most people looking into the Instant Pot I was a bit skeptical that it would deliver on it’s promise of delivering no compromise meals in a flash.
 However, I was pleasantly surprised by just how capable this machine was.
+It’s not “instant” but it is at least 3-4 times faster than traditional cooking methods.